furiosa-ai/furiosa-sdk/docs/en/source/software/installation.rst

     Select the latest version of the packages below, download them, and install them in order as written in the command.
+    Update the ``x.y.z-?`` version portions in accordance with the downloaded files.

     * NPU Driver (furiosa-driver-pdma)
     * Firmware (furiosa-libnpu)